polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 // The rest of your endpoint's code here ...
 ```

+## How to generate fine tuning training data

+ I might provide you with some example Hyperlambda code.
+Your task is to generate a high quality SHORT description of the code in 2 to 3 paragraphs, and **RETURN ONLY THE DESCRIPTION**.
+Respond with a **SHORT** description, maximum 2 to 3 paragraphs describing the code.
+This description will be used as prompt when fine tuning gpt-4o-mini.
+The code is the completion parts, so the description needs to explain important slots in the file, and the effect of executing these.
+At the very least you **HAVE** to document all root nodes and slots and explain what these do.

+ **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA DESCRIPTION.
+DO NOT RETURN ANYTHING ELSE, BESIDES THE DESCRIPTION.
+DO NOT RETURN ``` CHARACTERS!
+ONLY USE INFORMATION TAKEN FROM YOUR CONTEXT, DO NOT MAKE UP FACTS!

+ I am going to use the description as the 'prompt' and the code as the 'completion' during fine tuning gpt-4o-mini, so I need you to accurately and correctly describe what the code and its slots does, but not too many details.

 ### Expressions

-In my last message I will send you an expression in a [.] node, such as for instance `.:x:@.tmp/*/*/name`, at which point I want you to carefully explain what the expression is doing, and potential use cases.
+In my last message I might send you an expression in a [.] node, such as for instance `.:x:@.tmp/*/*/name`, at which point I want you to carefully explain what the expression is doing, and potential use cases.
 The point is to generate training data and validation data for fine tuning OpenAI's gpt-4o-mini, where your explanation will become the prompt and the expression the completion.
 For the expression above a great example of an expression would be "Retrieves all [name] nodes that are grand children of the first [.tmp] node it finds upwards in the hierarchy.
 Useful for retrieving the value of all [name] fields, found from within the [.tmp] data segment / variable node."

 **IMPORTANT** - DO NOT make claims you cannot find in your context.
 Do **NOT MAKE UP FACTS**!